slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 Package ecosystems SHOULD support a one-to-many relationship from build artifacts to attestations to ensure that anyone is free to produce and publish any attestation they may need.
-Package ecosystems MUST require a strict one-to-one relationship between from a build provenance attestation to a given artifact.
+Package ecosystems MUST require a strict one-to-one relationship from a build provenance attestation to a given artifact.
 The mappings can be either implicit (e.g. require a custom filename schema that uniquely identifies the build attestation over other attestation types) or explicit (e.g. it may happen as a de-facto standard based on where